History, Politics & Society Summer School

 You will receive a receipt for your payment: an automated email from webpayments@conted.ox.ac.uk if paid online, or via email from historysummer@conted.ox.ac.uk if paid by bank transfer.

-The Programme Administrator will provide all non-UK students with a standard format pdf letter by email confirming enrolment and course details (see "Level and demands", below).
+The Programme Administrator will provide all non-UK/Irish nationals enrolled on the summer school with a standard format pdf letter by email confirming enrolment and course details (see 'level and demands', below).

 Cancellations